garysweaver/irie/README.md

       self.can_filter_by_default_using = [:eq] # default for :using in can_filter_by
       self.debug = false # to output debugging info during request handling self.filter_split = ',' # delimiter for values in request parameter values
-      self.number_of_records_in_a_page = 15 # default number of records to return if using the page request function self.predicate_prefix = '!' # delimiter for ARel predicate in the request parameter name self.return_resource = false # if true, will render resource and HTTP 201 for post/create or resource and HTTP 200 for put/update
+      self.formats = :json, :html # equivalent to specifying respond_to :json, :html in the controller, and can be overriden in the controller self.number_of_records_in_a_page = 15 # default number of records to return if using the page request function self.predicate_prefix = '!' # delimiter for ARel predicate in the request parameter name self.return_resource = false # if true, will render resource and HTTP 201 for post/create or resource and HTTP 200 for put/update